SAP-samples/teched2025-DT265/exercises/ex1/README.md

 ## Summary

-You've now provisioned your *Poetry Slam Manager* solution to the SAP BTP subaccount of your customer and configured the SAP BTP subaccount of your customer, continue to [Build a Tenant Extension for Your Customer](../ex2/README.md)
+You've now provisioned your *Poetry Slam Manager* solution to the SAP BTP subaccount of your customer and configured the SAP BTP subaccount of your customer, continue to [Build a Customer-Specific Extension for Your Customer](../ex2/README.md)